Rural Business—Cooperative Service, USDA.

 (3) Expected outcomes of the proposed Technical Assistance, including how Socially-Disadvantaged Groups will benefit from participating in the Project.
 You will score higher on this criterion if you provide examples of past projects that demonstrate successful outcomes in identifying specific needs and providing Technical Assistance to Socially-Disadvantaged Groups.

-(b) Experience (maximum score of 25 points).
+(c) Experience (maximum score of 25 points)—Three-page limit.
 A panel of USDA employees will evaluate your experience, commitment and availability for identified staff or consultants in providing Technical Assistance, as defined in this Notice.
 You must describe the Technical Assistance experience for each identified staff member or consultant, as well as years of experience in providing that assistance.
 You must also discuss the commitment and the availability of identified staff, consultants, or other professionals to be hired for the project—especially those who may be consulting on multiple SDGG/RCDG projects.
 If staff or consultants have not been selected at the time of application, you must provide specific descriptions of the qualifications required for the positions to be filled.
 In addition, resumes for each individual staff member or consultant must be included as an attachment in Appendix B. The attachments will not count toward the maximum page total.
 We will compare the described experience in this section and in the resumes to the work plan to determine relevance of the experience.
 Applications that do not include the attached resumes will not be considered for funding.

 Applications that demonstrate strong credentials, education, capabilities, experience and availability of Project personnel that will contribute to a high likelihood of Project success will receive more points than those that demonstrate less potential for success in these areas.